SophistSolutions/Stroika/Documentation/Building Stroika.md

 ```bash
 make project-files
 ```
-to build some of them.
+to build some of them (note, if you do a make all, as suggested above, then this will be taken care of automatically).

 ### <a name="build-with-docker">Build with Docker</a>